 No, not generally.
 If you are presenting to one of our clinics as a private patient, you do not require a General Practitioner Referral.
 However, should you attend Blue Mountains Podiatry as part of the Enhanced Primary Care (EPC) program, you will be required to bring your GP referral letter to you initial consultation.

-Yes, BUT only if you have an Enhanced Primary Care Plan (EPC) referral from your Doctor.
+You may receive a rebate from Medicare if you have an Enhanced Primary Care (EPC) referral.
 To be eligible you will need to have a chronic illness.
 Please talk to your Doctor to see if you are eligible.

 Yes, At Blue Mountains Podiatry we specialize in assessing and treating children’s feet and any related problems.
 Children can have a wide range of foot related issues which can lead to pain or alter the way they walk.
 We pride ourselves on identifying any underlying factors that may be contributing to these problems early, and take all necessary steps to eliminate such factors in order to minimize the chances of future complications.

 Orthotics have the potential to assist with a variety of different conditions, however, the need for orthotics can only be accurately determined after a thorough biomechanical assessment with one of our expert therapists at Blue Mountains Podiatry.

 Yes, the majority of private health funds will provide rebates for podiatry services.